benjiebob/SMALViewer/README.md

    ```

 ## Acknoledgements
-This work was completed in relation to the following paper:
+This work was completed in relation to the paper [Creatures Great and SMAL: Recovering the shape and motion of animals from video](https://arxiv.org/abs/1811.05804):
 ```
 @inproceedings{biggs2018creatures,
   title={{C}reatures great and {SMAL}: {R}ecovering the shape and motion of animals from video},